Overview of capability mapping

 Getting it right

-Focus on mapping the capabilities which can deliver your top objectives.
-The other capabilities are important to tell a complete story of your organisation's overall capabilities (and ensure that you have considered all the capabilities), but most important are the capabilities that delivers your top objectives.
+Focus on mapping the capabilities that can deliver your top objectives.
+The other capabilities are important to tell a complete story of your organization's overall capabilities (and ensure that you have considered all the capabilities), but the capabilities that deliver your top objectives are most important.

 Capability states